 Sununu: 'This president's been a disgrace'

 Attempted cover-up, then Obama revisionist history on Libya?

 It's scary, how much the New York Times is in the tank for Obama over Libya

 President Obama's Remarks on Libya Attack

 Did Obama address handling of Libya attack in debate?

-Libya, Obama, and the 3rd Debate
+Libya, Obama, and what he knew

 ROMNEY: You said in the Rose Garden the day after the attack, it was an act of terror.
 It was not a spontaneous demonstration, is that what you're saying?